mattvenn/hackspace-power-controller/README.md

     s: WP       t: 01:10
     u: matt

 status: wifi is bad, power is off.
 No-one logged in.
+Link to project page is displayed.

     --------------------
     s: wp       t: 00:00